Information update

 To learn more, visit Health Canada’s Hyperbaric Oxygen Therapy webpage.

-What should consumers do?
+What you should do

 • Do not purchase soft-shelled hyperbaric chambers online or obtain treatment from third parties using these products.